Who are we?

 - Working with other government agencies on a range of fisheries related matters.

-To support the Minister for Fishing and Boating as the responsible Minister for fisheries in Victoria, the Department of Transport (DoT) retains a role in coordination and strategic policy.
+To support the Minister for Outdoor Recreation as the responsible Minister for fisheries in Victoria, the Department of Transport (DoT) retains a role in coordination and strategic policy.
 DoT and the VFA will continue to work closely together, as well as with the Commonwealth and other key stakeholders.

 Office of the Chief Executive Officer